Wondering where to eat in Geelong? Then head to the Pakington Street cafes and treat your taste buds to delicious Geelong food.

 I can’t get by without my morning cup of joe and hardly a day goes by when I don’t visit a cafe in Geelong.

-The Geelong coffee scene is edgy and passionate with speciality roasters and baristas who really know their stuff.
+The Geelong coffee scene is edgy and passionate with specialty roasters and baristas who really know their stuff.

 Pakington Street Geelong stretches all the way from the Barwon River to Ballarat Road in Geelong West.